What is VoIP? VoIP Technology In The Simplest Words

 - Security And Efficiency: With VoIP, security isn’t a matter to be concerned about.
 VoIP uses standardized encryption protocols with which your sent and received data will be protected.
 This benefit, besides the lower cost of course, is a main reason why many businesses rely on VoIP, as it’s more complex to provide within a regular telephone network.

-The tremendous amount of features that VoIP system afford is why businesses are switching to this valuable group of techniques.
-For small businesses, most of the main VoIP features are essential for their interest of becoming a larger organization.
+The tremendous amount of features that the VoIP systems afford is why businesses are switching to this valuable group of techniques.
+For small businesses, most of the main VoIP features are essential for their interest in becoming a larger organization.
 The more an organization has an advanced telecommunication system, the more it gains reputation:

-- Call Screening: This features allow you to handle an incoming call upon your favor.
+- Call Screening: These features allow you to handle an incoming call in your favor.
 For example, if a friend is calling, you can redirect the call to your cell phone, And if it’s just a salesman and you are not interested, you can just disconnect the caller.

 - Do Not Disturb: If you are having a meeting or a lunch break, you can activate this function to stop receiving calls for a while.
 If you are concerned that there might be important incoming calls, you can redirect them to a voicemail or any other applicable device.

 - Phone Training: You can monitor your employee’s performance and provide them with advice using this function.
 For instance, you can listen to a conversation between a client and your employee without interrupting.
 The client would not know that you are talking to your employee and guiding him/her.

 - Call Forwarding: If you are a member of a mobilizing team, you will find this very interesting!
 This function redirects the incoming call to another end while still ringing.
 Let’s assume that you have just left office and your phone there is ringing, on the third ring, the call will be routed to your home phone, on the fourth, to your wife’s phone, and it still can be routed to the voice mail if your routing list is ran out of numbers.